ttag-org/ttag/gitbook/why-use-msgid-for-ngettext.md

-# Why there must be the msgid tag in ngettext?
+# Why there must be a msgid tag in ngettext?

 From the first glance, it is not clear why we should use *msgid* tag for the first argument of ngettext function.